 Unitarian Universalist congregations welcome everyone seeking truth and meaning in their lives.
-We welcome everyone to visit and experience our community of love and belief.
+We welcome everyone to visit and experience our community.

 These are some frequently asked questions from people new to the Fellowship.

 What makes Unitarian Universalists different?